decaprime/VRising-Modding/dev/onepointoh_Migration.md

 ---
-title: Migration Guide: 1.0 Update
+title: Migration Guide for 1.0 Update
 parent: For Developers
 ---